 4. Vintage-style summerhouse

-Complete with a pretty veranda, this quaint outdoor room is a great spot to admire the garden in the heat of the day.
+Complete with a pretty veranda, this quaint traditional garden room is a great spot to admire the garden in the heat of the day.
 Styled up with potted plants, bunting and vintage planters, apple crates and watering cans, it’s a masterclass in pretty country style.

 A picture of English charm with its pink roses and rustic stone wall, this pretty garden room is also packed full of clever garden storage ideas.
 Custom-made, the storage bench is the perfect place to stow away garden tools or craft materials, and a vintage crate serves as a mini bookcase and side table, not forgetting the ample shelving which provides plenty of surface space for those cherished collectables.